lllDavid/optimizer/README.md

 - **Line-by-Line Profiling Report:** Outputs detailed profiling statistics using line_profiler.

 ### Planned
-- Take a module from user, extract relevant function(s), evaluate if it makes sense to convert them to cython and apply below methods to allow automatic code improvements:
+- More dynamic workflow, use module provided by user and automatically improve it using:
-- **Dynamic Type Tracing:** Collects runtime types of arguments, locals, and return values using tracing.
+- **Dynamic Type Tracing:** Collect runtime types of arguments, locals, and return values using tracing.
-- **Cython Code Generation**: Uses collected type information to convert an entire Python function into a complete Cython module.
+- **Cython Code Generation**: Use collected types to convert the Python function into a Cython module.
 (Currently, this process generates a basic .pyx file without full Cython features like cdef declarations or advanced optimizations.)

 ## Installation